Nexsynth/Novalink/README.md

-# Netcord.
-Freely connected, finally.
-Netcord is a Discord bot for seamless 24/7 cross-server chatting.
-Think of it as a userphone that runs 24/7.
-We will also add chatting between multiple platforms later on.
+# Novalink.
+One bot, multiple servers to communicate with.
+Novalink is an open-source bot made for chatting across multiple servers.
+Multi-platform chatting is planned for a future update.

-Join our support server for news, bug reports and otherwise just chilling with the community: [Netcord Support Server](https://discord.gg/Td3NqqQbPX)
+Join our support server for news, bug reports and otherwise just chilling with the community: [Nexsynth Support](https://discord.gg/AWYU3nQUYV)

 Invite the bot: [Invite link](https://discord.com/oauth2/authorize?client_id=1213582843981070486&permissions=412317248512&scope=applications.commands+bot)